swcarpentry/python-novice-gapminder/_episodes/01-run-quit.md

 After you have launched Anaconda Navigator, click the `Launch` button under JupyterLab.
 You may need to scroll down to find it.

-Below is a screenshot of a similar Anaconda Navigator to the one that should open on either Mac OS X or Windows.
+Here is a screenshot of an Anaconda Navigator page similar to the one that should open on either macOS or Windows.

 <p align='center'>
   <img alt="Anaconda Navigator landing page" src="../fig/0_anaconda_navigator_landing_page.png" width="750"/>
 </p>

-Below is a screenshot of a similar JupyterLab landing page to the one that should open in your default web browser after starting the JupyterLab server on either Mac OS X or Windows.
+And here is a screenshot of a JupyterLab landing page that should be similar to the one that opens in your default web browser after starting the JupyterLab server on either macOS or Windows.

 <p align='center'>
   <img alt="JupyterLab landing page" src="../fig/0_jupyterlab_landing_page.png" width="750"/>